mphemming/QAQC_report_code/README.md

    * xarray (https://docs.xarray.dev/en/stable/getting-started-guide/installing.html)
    * netcdf4 (https://anaconda.org/anaconda/netcdf4)
    * matplotlib (https://anaconda.org/conda-forge/matplotlib)
-3) Download this repository to a local directory (TO DO: NEED TO ENSURE THIS REPOSITORY IS READY TO GO)
+3) Download this Github repository to a local directory (TO DO: NEED TO ENSURE THIS REPOSITORY IS READY TO GO)
 4) Run setup_check.py to check if everything is ready (TO CREATE).
 The .py script when run will output which packages are missing or whether everything is installed correctly.

 -----------------------------------------------------------------------------